Roman Catholic Diocese of Memphis: Reports of sexual abuse

 In 2004, a Memphis man sued the Diocese of Memphis in a sexual abuse lawsuit.
-The plaintiff claimed that Reverend Juan Carlos Duran at Church of the Ascension in Raleigh had sexually abused him in 1999 when he was 14-years-old.
+The plaintiff claimed that Juan Carlos Duran, a priest at the Church of the Ascension in Raleigh, had sexually abused him in 1999 when he was 14-years-old.
 Before coming to Memphis, Duran had been expelled from the Franciscan Order due to abuse allegations.
 The Dominican Order allowed him to join their order despite warnings from the Franciscans.
 After a diocesan investigation, Steib banned Duran from ministry and sent him to a center for treatment.
 Duran was permanently removed from ministry in 2004.
 In 2006, the diocese settled the case for $2 million.

-In September 2005, a man sued the diocese in a case involving Reverend Paul St. Charles, the leader of the Catholic Youth Organization in the diocese.
-The plaintiff accused St. Charles of molesting him at a drive-in movie when he was an altar server in the 1970s.
-Steib had ordered a diocesan review of the allegations in 2004 and in November 2004 suspended St. Charles from ministry.

-The diocese was sued in September 2006 by a man who claimed to have been sexually abused by Reverend Daniel Dupree in Memphis when the plaintiff was a teenager in the late 1980s.
+The diocese was sued in September 2006 by a man who claimed to have been sexually abused by Daniel Dupree, a priest in Memphis, when the plaintiff was a teenager in the late 1980s.
 In 1992, Dupress left the priesthood.
-He admitted in a letter to diocese officials to having abused 14 boys and young men.
-A court dismissed the suit in 2008, stating that the statute of limitations had passed.
-Dupree was laicized by the Vatican in 2006.
+He admitted in a letter to diocesan officials to having abused 14 boys and young men.
+A court dismissed the suit in 2008, stating that the Tennessee statute of limitations for such crimes had passed.
+Dupree was laicized in 2006.

-Also in 2006, three women sued the diocese, saying that they had been sexually assaulted as children multiple times by Reverend Joseph Nguyen from 1994 to 1999.
-The assaults took place at the girls' homes and in the confession room at Blessed Sacrament Church in Lexington.
-In 2007, the diocese settled the three lawsuits for $100,000 per plaintiff.

-In 2010, unsealed court documents revealed that at least 15 Catholic clergy who served in the diocese were accused of committing acts of sex abuse and that $2 million was secretly paid to one of these sex abuse victims.
+In 2010, unsealed court documents revealed that at least 15 Catholic clergy who served in the diocese were accused of committing acts of sex abuse and that the diocese had paid $2 million secretly paid to one victim.

 In February 2019, the Diocese of Richmond released a list of priests with credible accusations of sexual abuse of minors.
 The list included Bishop Dozier, who had served in Richmond before being appointed bishop in Memphis.
-In September 2019, the City of Memphis removed Dozier's image from the "Upstanders Mural" in downtown Memphis.

-After his installation as bishop in 2019, Talley had ordered a comprehensive review of prior sexual abuse allegations involving the diocese, using an outside firm.
+After his installation as bishop in March 2019, Bishop Talley ordered a comprehensive review of prior sexual abuse allegations involving the diocese, using an outside firm.In September 2019, the City of Memphis removed Dozier's image from the "Upstanders Mural" in downtown Memphis.
 In February 2020, the diocese released a list of 20 diocesan clergy who were credibly accused of sexually abusing children.